How Composting Works

 As it turns out, a significant proportion of agricultural soils are suffering nutrient deficiencies.
-It's a concern that highlights a basic reality in farming and agriculture.
-You can't keep removing, without also replenishing.
+It's a concern that highlights a basic reality in farming and agriculture: You can't keep removing, without also replenishing.
 We can work hard to grow spinach, kale or chard in an effort to boost our body's iron or magnesium levels.
 But as we work our little plot, year after year, consuming nutritious crops... we need a way to put it all back!

 Our planet Earth is a closed system.
 The water, carbon, oxygen and every other element must be recycled and reused again and again.
 If any given resource is consumed faster than it is replaced, we lose our sustainability.
 We could view our yards and garden areas in a similar fashion.
 Little islands.
 How much are we importing?
 What about our exports?